10 – Go Where You Wanna Go

 Photo: Soul City Records. / Public domain via Creative Commons

-Our Top 10 Fifth Dimension Songs list takes a look at one of the most popular singing groups of the 1960s.
-The Fifth Dimension were a group that was famous for their wonderful cover version of popular songs written by a wide variety of artists and songwriters.
-Many of the groups hits were written by the fabulous Laura Nyro.
-In 1965, five brilliant singers named Billy Davis Jr., Florence La Rue, Marilyn McCoo, Lamonte McLemore, and Ronald Townson formed a vocal group called the The Versatiles.
-Eventually, the group would change their name to the Fifth Dimension.
-A young songwriter named Jimmy Webb who would become one of the most legendary songwriters of all time, would compose the Fifth Dimension’s first big hit called “Up Up and Away.”
+Our Top 10 Fifth Dimension Songs list looks at one of the most popular singing groups of the 1960s.
+The Fifth Dimension was a group famous for their excellent cover versions of popular songs written by a wide variety of artists and songwriters.
+Many of the group’s hits were written by the fabulous Laura Nyro.
+In 1965, five brilliant singers named Billy Davis Jr., Florence La Rue, Marilyn McCoo, Lamonte McLemore, and Ronald Townson formed a vocal group called The Versatiles.
+Eventually, the group would change its name to the Fifth Dimension.
+A young songwriter named Jimmy Webb, who would become one of the most legendary songwriters of all time, composed the Fifth Dimension’s first big hit, “Up Up and Away.”

-The band first big hit “Up Up and Away,” was released on the bands first album of the same name.
+The band’s first big hit, “Up Up and Away,” was released on the band’s debut album of the same name.
 The Fifth Dimension’s debut album was released in 1965.
 The band would release twelve more studio albums from 1967 to 1978.
-A thirteenth record was released in 1995 entitled In The House.
-Many of the people associated with the Fifth Dimension would still continue to enjoy musical careers into the 80s and 90s.
-As mentioned previously, Jimmy Webb would become one of the most legendary songwriters in some classic rock history.
-Other songwriters associated with The 5th Dimension would also have successful careers including the duo of Ashford and Simpson who wrote many of The Fifth Dimension hits.
-Marilyn McCoo, and Billy Davis Jr. would leave the group early and have a string of hits on their own including the smash hit single “You Don’t Have To Be A Star.”
+A thirteenth record, entitled In The House, was released in 1995.
+Many people associated with the Fifth Dimension would continue to enjoy musical careers into the 80s and 90s.
+As mentioned previously, Jimmy Webb would become one of the most legendary songwriters in classic rock history.
+Other songwriters associated with The 5th Dimension would also have successful careers, including the duo of Ashford and Simpson, who wrote many of The Fifth Dimension’s hits.
+Marilyn McCoo and Billy Davis Jr. would leave the group early and have a string of hits on their own, including the smash hit single “You Don’t Have To Be A Star.”

-There are many artists in music history that define the times and those who are a product of the times.
-And of course, there are those that fuel the times.
-The Fifth Dimension were somewhere in between.
-They were essentially a vocal cover group, but the sound they produced would become deeply ingrained in the cultures of the 1960s and 1970s, defining them as major part of pop culture.
-Like many other musical acts of the 1960s such as The Association, The Monkees and so many others, the Fifth Dimension utilized the famous studio band “The Wrecking Crew,” on all their recordings.
-Our top 10 Fifth Dimension Songs list takes a look at those classic songs that became a part of our daily lives during those great years of the 20th century.
+Many artists in music history define the times, and some are products of them.
+And, of course, some fuel the times.
+The Fifth Dimension was somewhere in between.
+They were essentially a vocal cover group, but the sound they produced would become deeply ingrained in the cultures of the 1960s and 1970s, defining them as a significant part of pop culture.
+Like many other musical acts of the 1960s, such as The Association, The Monkees, and many others, the Fifth Dimension utilized the famous studio band “The Wrecking Crew” on all their recordings.
+Our top 10 Fifth Dimension Songs list looks at those classic songs that became a part of our daily lives during those great years of the 20th century.

 # 10 – Go Where You Wanna Go

-We open up our top 10 5th Dimension songs list with the very first single the group ever released entitled “Go Where You Wanna Go.”
-The song was written by John Philips in 1965 and originally released by The Mamas & the Papas.
+We open up our top 10 5th Dimension songs list with the very first single the group ever released, entitled “Go Where You Wanna Go.”
+The song was written by John Phillips in 1965 and initially released by The Mamas & the Papas.
 However, The Mamas & the Papas did not have much success with the song.
 It was The Fifth Dimension who had the hit with “Go Where You Wanna Go.”
-The 5th Dimension had a great feel for taking really good songs and turning them into super big hits that the original artists were not able to do.
+The 5th Dimension had an excellent feel for taking terrific songs and turning them into super big hits that the original artists could not do.

 # 9 – Carpet Man